 In St. Stephen's College a comparatively large proportion of the student body is provided residence.
-Nevertheless, given the all-India character of the College, it is only natural that a large number of students seek on-campus accommodation, and not everyone who wishes to stay on campus will be successful in securing the same.
+Nevertheless, given the all-India character of the College, it is only natural that a large number of students seek on-campus accommodation, and not everyone who wishes to stay on campus will be successful in securing it.
 All lady applicants are advised, in light of the limited residential facilities available, that they should be prepared to make safe and satisfactory arrangements for their stay outside the campus, in case they are not granted on-campus accommodation.
 It is to be noted clearly that admissions to residence are made annually (Refer to the section on residence).
+The Dean of Residence is assisted by Block Tutors and Wardens (in the case of ladies' blocks).

-IMPORTANT CEREMONIES
+2.12 IMPORTANT CEREMONIES